Nepal

 Netherlands

-The Netherlands is a significant player in the global dairy industry, known for its high-quality dairy products and innovative practices.
-With a robust infrastructure and major industry players, the country is a key exporter of dairy products.
+The Netherlands is a major player in the global dairy industry, known for its high-quality dairy products and significant export activities.
+With a robust infrastructure for dairy farming and processing, the country produces billions of liters of milk annually and is a leading exporter of cheese.

 New Zealand